Integrative Veterinarians Australia Research Bursary 2023

 - Be printed in the IVA newsletter, website and may be considered for other AVA publications

-- The successful applicant will be advised by the IVA secretary.
+- Outcomes will be advised to each applicant by the IVA Secretary as soon as practicable